 The close contacts of any patient diagnosed with meningococcal disease or Hib should be treated with rifampin or another suitable alternative according to local public health guidelines.

 Steroids as adjuvant therapy

-The role of steroids in the management of acute bacterial meningitis in children is controversial, except in the case of Hib meningitis, for which there is evidence that steroids decrease hearing loss in children if they are administered just before or with the initial antimicrobial therapy.
+The role of steroids in the management of acute bacterial meningitis in children is controversial, except in the case of Hib meningitis, when corticosteroids administered just before or within 2 h of antimicrobials appear to reduce severe hearing loss (RR 0.34, 95% CI 0.20 to 0.59).
+This effect is not apparent in children with meningitis caused by non-Haemophilus species .

 At present, there is insufficient information available to recommend other types of adjuvant therapy.